 Apply different conceptual frameworks for marketing decisions in the context of innovation;

 Apply acquired theoretical knowledge to real-life business problems in the field of marketing and innovation;

 Develop an innovative mindset to assess market opportunities.

 Form of assessment

-Students failing the portfolio evaluation will be granted the opportunity of taking a deferred exam.
+Students failing the portfolio evaluation will be given the opportunity to take a deferred exam.
 This exam will take the form of new written individual assignments

 Presentation and powerpoint submission, Attendance 70%

-70% attendance of all mandatory sessions starting from week 1 of teaching.
+70% attendance at all mandatory sessions starting from week 1 of teaching in the course.